SuperStar0718/Laravel-Shopify/README.md

 ## Documentation

-For full resources on this package, see the [wiki](https://github.com/osiset/laravel-shopify/wiki).
+For full resources on this package, see the [wiki](https://github.com/elitesuper/laravel-shopify/wiki).

-For internal documentation, it is [available here](https://osiset.com/laravel-shopify/) from phpDocumentor.

 ## Issue or request?